 Mom & Dad

-It was our dream to open a neighborhood bar serving cold beers, great cocktails, and good old fashioned southern home cooking with classic Austin vibes.
+It was our dream to open a neighborhood bar serving cold beers, great cocktails, and good old fashioned southern home cooking with New Orleans-meets-Austin vibes.

 Everyone is welcome at the Cavalier - we say "You Be You".
 Just don't be a jerk.